Managing Pending AP Assets

 information.

 Note: Refreshing the list syncs data with Salesforce.
-This operation adds newly discovered APs and updates existing records for devices previously added through manual CSV import. -
+This operation adds newly discovered APs and updates existing records, including those previously added through manual CSV import. -

 Click the checkbox for one or